neilkatin/lahcert-activation-process/source/nco.rst

 Initial Task
 ------------

-The initial task of the NCO is to collect modified mercali incident reports (see the `Mike-Mike Reports`_ chapter for more information about this system and how we use it).
+The initial task of the NCO is to collect 'Modified Mercalli' incident reports (see the `Mike-Mike Reports`_ chapter for more information about this system and how we use it).
 The normal expectation is that we will collect mike-mike reports for about 10 minutes.